 Developing a market approach for the procurement of these services.
 This work will benefit the consumer as we develop competitive markets where previously none existed, and is also likely to enable low-carbon generation sources and distributed energy resources (DER) to compete.

 Continuing to engage with the industry and provide information on Black Start costs through the Monthly Balancing Services Summary report for greater transparency

-Exceeding expectation for Roadmap deliverables
+Exceeding expectation for Roadmap deliverables.

+We are working towards our ESO 2030 vision, where we will be able to operate the system carbon free (for periods of time).
+We will be looking at all elements of the restoration process, The Black Start Capability (which technologies are able to form Power Islands), Black Start approach (how we energise the system), Network design enabling more efficient energisation, Secondary Generation (readiness of this generation and capability to join a restoration – wind, batteries, solar, EV’s/ V2G, smart demand, efficient control system and expanding the resilience of the industry.

 The Black Start Strategy and Procurement Methodology publications are the vehicles through which ESO articulates how this commitment will be achieved.
 These documents are presented in a combined format with three distinct parts: